SWOOP classifies certain collaboration characteristics into five different personas:

 The ‘Observer’ persona is simply calculated against a minimum activity level.
 Whereas it is now possible to extract 'seen by' data in Workplace, it is not yet possible in Yammer so we only include those that have at some time clicked at least ‘like’, ‘reply’ etc. Somewhat arbitrarily we have classified anyone who has interacted on the platform less than once every 2 weeks, over a 3 month period, as an ‘Observer’.

-The ‘Observer’ persona is the most populous of the personas, accounting on average, close to 80% of all participants, in the benchmarking studies done to date.
-We believe this reflects the maturity (or lack thereof) of many of the corporate social networking platforms; as Charlene Li has written about here.
+The ‘Observer’ persona is the most populous of the personas in the benchmarking studies SWOOP has done to date.
+We believe this reflects the emerging maturity of many of the corporate social networking platforms.
 An alternative argument is that Enterprise Social Networks can still add value even with lower participation rates i.e. the ‘lurker’ value proposition.
 Research from IBM indicates that there are a variety of community types that can form within Enterprises (Community of Practice, Team, Technical Support, Idea Lab, Recreation), which demonstrate different patterns of connectivity.
 One could reasonably argue that a Technical Support community adds value by making experts available to less expert ‘Observers’; and therefore a larger number of observers is expected.
 The same argument however could not be made for a Team, Idea Lab or Community of Practice, where the fundamental design is for inclusive membership.

-As our analytics framework targets collaboration, and as observation is a one-way channel, the ‘Observer’ is seen as negative persona.
+As enterprise social network are about collaboration, and as observation is a one-way channel, the ‘Observer’ is seen the least collaborative.
 This is not to say that the platform is not providing value to ‘Observers’; it most probably is.
-However we believe that the most productive value that can be gained from a social networking platform is when people collaborate.
+However, we believe that the most productive value that can be gained from a social networking platform is when people collaborate.
 Consistent and frequent collaboration demonstrates continuous knowledge sharing, co-operation, co-ordination and therefore performance.
-In our view the ‘Observer’, with perhaps the exception of Technical Support users, should always be looking to upgrade their status to one of the more positive personas.
+In our view the ‘Observer’, with perhaps the exception of Technical Support users, should always be looking to upgrade their status to one of the other personas.

-If you are one of the on average 80% of enterprise staff who are classified as ‘Observers’, you may want to reflect on what the impact on your career might be by staying on the sidelines.
-While currently you may feel comfortable being part of the majority, there is clear evidence that the leaders of the future are those that can pro-actively build their relationship networks.
+‘Observers’ should be aware that there is clear evidence that the leaders of the future are those that can pro-actively build their relationship networks.
 You may think that you can do most of your networking and relationship building off-line, but the digital divide is rapidly disappearing.

 Of course there are situations where being an ‘Observer’ is appropriate.
 If you are new to social media or indeed new to the organisation, it would be prudent to spend some time observing the network interactions, understanding who the network leaders are and what the unwritten protocols might be.
 However, like the ‘Broadcaster’ persona, it should only ever be a temporary status for you.
 Once you are confident on the value you could add as one of the positive personas, you should jump in and start interacting.